 What is a Seizure

 Seizures are sudden, uncontrolled body movements and changes in behavior that are caused by abnormal activity in the brain.
 There are different kinds of seizures.
-Some are focal (person remains awake) and others are generalized (person loses consciousness).
-Seizures is a common symptom and can be caused by a brain or spine tumor or treatment.
+Some are focal (a person remains awake) and others are generalized (a person loses consciousness).
+Seizures can be caused by a brain or spine tumor or cancer treatment.